 Copies of the above legislation can be obtained from the website of the Irish Auditing and Accounting Supervisory Authority.

 This note is to draw firms’ attention to a few matters relating Irish company law.
 While most of this note concerns corporate audit firms, it is suggested that all firms who undertake audits of Irish entities read this note and the legislation referred to above.

 Copy: The Irish audit authorities have interpreted the Audit Directive to mean that non-Irish resident accountancy firms currently on the Irish Audit Register are unlikely to retain automatic audit rights in Ireland after 29 March 2019.
 For scenario planning, it must be assumed that in the event of a no deal Brexit, UK firms have to cease audit services to existing Irish clients.

 SI 220 removed the prohibition in section 187 of the Companies Act 1990 that prevented corporate firms being auditors.
 So auditors who are constituted as companies or limited liability partnerships can accept appointment as company auditor in Ireland.

-However, corporate auditors (such as LLPs) cannot act as ‘public auditors’; that is auditors of societies registered under the Industrial and Provident Societies Acts 1893 to 1978, or the Friendly Societies Acts 1896 to 1993.
-The restriction under section 187 of the Companies Act 1990 still applies for these audits and so corporate auditors cannot accept these appointments.
+However, up until 2018 corporate auditors (such as LLPs) could not as ‘public auditors’; that is auditors of societies registered under the Industrial and Provident Societies Acts 1893 to 1978, or the Friendly Societies Acts 1896 to 1993.
+The restriction under section 187 of the Companies Act 1990 (as transcribed into section 1441 of the Companies Act 2014) was repealed by the Companies Act 2018.